-All right, so Longfellow knew he could get a better rhyme out of “hear” and “Revere,” but the result of his famous poem from “Tales of a Wayside Inn” is that Paul Revere’s fellow rider, William Dawes, is largely unknown to most Americans.
-So how about three cheers for Dawes on this Patriot’s Day?
+Alright, so Henry Wadsworth Longfellow knew he could get a better rhyme out of “hear” and “Revere,” but the result of his famous poem from “Tales of a Wayside Inn” is that Paul Revere’s fellow rider, William Dawes, is largely unknown to most Americans.
+So, how about three cheers for Dawes on this Patriots Day?

 Their momentous ride was set off by Robert Newman, the sexton of the Old North Church, who climbed the church steeple on the night of April 18, 1775, to hang two lanterns there.

-The lanterns, arranged for by Revere, signaled that the British had begun a march to Lexington in search of revolutionary leaders, particularly John Hancock and Samuel Adams.
+The lanterns signaled that the British had begun a march to Lexington in search of revolutionary leaders, particularly John Hancock and Samuel Adams.
 After the lanterns were hung, Revere and Dawes set off for Lexington to warn their fellow patriots.
-On their way to their next stop, Concord, they were detained by the British.
+On the way to their next stop, Concord, they were detained by the British.
 Dawes was able to slip away, while Revere was later more famously released on foot.
 It may be that the former’s skills of stealth served him well on his journey but not so well in the history books.

 The site of the battle is now Minute Man National Historical Park, established in 1959.
-The park service bought and demolished many modern homes and businesses in the 1960s and restored the fields and orchards, so a visitor can easily imagine the scene that day.
+The park service bought and demolished many modern homes and businesses in the 1960s and restored the fields and orchards.
 The park’s 1,038 acres spread over Lincoln, Lexington and Concord.